EswarAdithya011/3-Tap-FIR-Filter/README.md

 # 3-Tap FIR Filter Implementation in Verilog

-This repository presents a Verilog implementation of a 3-Tap Finite Impulse Response (FIR) filter, collaboratively developed by [Eswar Adithya](https://github.com/EswarAdithya011) and [Sarath Kumar Suda](https://github.com/SudaSarath66).
+This repository presents a Verilog implementation of a 3-Tap Finite Impulse Response (FIR) filter, collaboratively developed by [Korrapolu Eswar Adithya](https://github.com/EswarAdithya011) and [Sarath Kumar Suda](https://github.com/SudaSarath66).
 Designed for deployment on the Nexys 4 FPGA (xc7a100tcsg324-1), the project is synthesized using Xilinx Vivado and is optimized for high-speed, low-power digital signal processing applications, including audio processing and wireless communication.

 ## Project Overview